nicofirst1/MotionBot/Journal.md

 * Auto train for the recognizer and unknown images, with the update method
 * Save/Load the recognizer from yaml file
 * Removed detectMultiScale and replace it with multiple face prediction to get the best faces and  faster prediction
+* Optimized code now it is 27% faster

 # Issues